Fmstrat/plex-ssl/README.md

 - Goto **Connect**, sign in to Plex
 - Click **SHOW ADVANCED**
 - Check **Manually specify port**
-- Fill in 33443 (or whichever port was outputed in the script for each server)
+- Fill in 30443 (or whichever port was outputed in the script for each server)
 - Check **Require authentication on local networks**
 - Lastly, add media to your library

-[Enabling Local Network Authentication](https://support.plex.tv/hc/en-us/articles/200890058-Server-Security-Local-network-authentication) in your PMS server is VERY IMPORTANT.
+<a http="https://support.plex.tv/hc/en-us/articles/200890058-Server-Security-Local-network-authentication" target="_blank">Enabling Local Network Authentication</a> in your PMS server is VERY IMPORTANT.
 The secure reverse proxy will make PMS think that all traffic from the proxy is local.

 Setup your firewall
 --------------